NemanjaNikolic19/microjava-compiler/README.md

 ## Overview

 This project is a compiler for a MicroJava-like programming language, implemented in Java.
+The current implementation corresponds to **Level A** of the project specification, covering the core compiler pipeline without advanced extensions.

 It covers the main phases of a classical compiler pipeline: